Your Ultimate Guide to Menton France: The Pearl of the French Riviera and The Most Citrusy City

 You can reach Menton in a variety of ways.
 If you choose to drive, you’ll find the journey to Menton easy and rewarding.
 No matter which direction you come from, you’ll enjoy beautiful views.

 Nice Saint-Augustin train station offers a direct connection to the airport.
-Additionally, tramway lines 2 and 3 provide a free link between Terminal 2, Terminal 1, and the “Grand-Arénas” station.
+Tramway lines 2 and 3 provide a free link between Terminal 2, Terminal 1, and the “Grand-Arénas” station.

 Interestingly, less than 500 meters apart, a dedicated pedestrian walkway takes just 7 minutes to reach the station from Terminal 1.